Scottie35/PikaJS/README.md

 	$('div.crazy').attr('id', 'my-super-id');

-	Set the id attribute of div.crazy to 'my-super-id'; Chainable
+	Set the id attribute of div.crazy to 'my-super-id'; Chainable;
+	For multiple elements, use .each

 #### .val